We will fight for you.

 Financial damages are also divided specifically according to this statute as well.
 Of course, if the deceased had a will, that takes precedence over the Georgia Wrongful Death Act.
 However, in the likelihood that that individual did not have a will, damages will be awarded as the statute dictates.

-If the individual was married but had no surviving children, that spouse would receive the entire compensatory award after the suit.
+If the individual was married but had no surviving children, that spouse would receive the entire compensatory award after the lawsuit.
 For individuals who are married with children, the spouse receives a third of the award, with all surviving children receiving two-thirds of the award.
-An unmarried individual with no children survived by their parents has a more granular fiscal payout designation that is best explained by a trusted legal team, such as the experienced Atlanta wrongful death attorneys at Piasta Newbern Walker, LLC.
+An unmarried individual with no children survived by their parents has a more granular fiscal payout designation that is best explained by a trusted legal team, such as the experienced Atlanta wrongful death attorneys at Piasta Walker Hagenbush, LLC.

 Trust the Successful Track Record of Our Atlanta Personal Injury Lawyers

-The team of Atlanta personal injury lawyers at Piasta Newbern Walker, LLC wants to provide maximum compensation for the economic and non-economic damages you may have experienced as a result of your personal injury.
-We know that nothing can fully restore the calamitous losses you may have faced in the injury’s wake, but our mission is to attempt to make it as right as possible.
+The team of Atlanta personal injury lawyers at Piasta Walker Hagenbush, LLC wants to provide maximum compensation for the economic and non-economic damages you may have experienced as a result of your personal injury.
+We know that nothing can fully restore the calamitous losses you may have faced in the injury’s wake, but our mission is to seek compensation and make it as right as possible.

-$100 million in payouts since 2021 marks Piasta Newbern Walker, LLC as a trusted voice and defender of individuals suffering hardship after their personal injury.
-Unlike some other firms in Atlanta, we are not scared of taking your personal injury suit to trial to fight for you to receive the optimal and maximum payout for your or your loved one’s pain and suffering.
+$100 million in payouts since 2021 marks Piasta Walker Hagenbush, LLC as a trusted voice and defender of individuals suffering hardship after their personal injury.
+Unlike some other firms in Atlanta, our law firm is not scared of taking your personal injury lawsuit to trial to fight for you to recover compensation and receive maximum payout for your or your loved one’s pain and suffering.

-Our team of personal injury attorneys in Atlanta are standing by to give you a no-obligation case review for free.
-The Atlanta personal injury attorneys at our law office are ready to listen and provide guidance on what you’re facing as you’re considering choosing the path of civil litigation.
+Our team of experienced personal injury attorneys in Atlanta are standing by to give you a free case evaluation.
+The Atlanta personal injury attorneys at our law firm are ready to listen and provide guidance on what you’re facing as you’re considering choosing the path of civil litigation.
 Contact us today or call (404) 996-1296 to get started with your case.

 Request Free Consultation